jemunro/wehi-nextflow-training/module_2/README.md

     With this, Nextflow will load the appropriate module prior to running the process script.

 ## 2.2 Process Directives
-* Directives specify the execution environment of a nextflow process.
-For example the `module` directive above specifies the software modules to be used.
+* Directives specify the execution environment of a nextflow process\
+* For example the `module` directive above specifies the software modules to be used
-* Directives are placed at the top of a process definition.
+* Directives are placed at the top of a process definition
 * See https://www.nextflow.io/docs/latest/process.html#directives for all available directives

 ### **Exercise 2.2**